akhil1136/P4wnP1-ALOA-payloads/SMB Exfiltrator/readme.md

 * Faster finish, using a EXFILTRATION_COMPLETE file
 * Offload logic to target PC for accurate date/time
 * Clears tracks by default without second run dialog
-* Test-Connection handling by ICMP (no lame sleeps)
 * Hidden powershell window by default

 ## REQUIREMENTS